FabricMC/fabric-docs/versions/1.21.8/develop/items/custom-armor.md

 There are two layers for the armor texture, both must be present.

-Previously, we created a `RegistryKey<EquipmentAsset>` constant called `GUIDITE_ARMOR_MATERIAL_KEY` which we passed into our `ArmorMaterial` constructor.
+Previously, we created a `ResourceKey<EquipmentAsset>` constant called `GUIDITE_ARMOR_MATERIAL_KEY` which we passed into our `ArmorMaterial` constructor.
 It's recommended to name the texture similarly, so in our case, `guidite.png`

 - `assets/mod-id/textures/entity/equipment/humanoid/guidite.png` - Contains upper body and boot textures.
 - `assets/mod-id/textures/entity/equipment/humanoid_leggings/guidite.png` - Contains legging textures.